 Foundation wall insulation protection board for cold climates subject to ground swelling and soil heaving from freeze and thaw cycles.
 Soil movement between cold winters and hot summers can erode and wear away buried rigid insulation over exterior foundations walls.
 We recommend a minimum of 3/8" (9mm) thick for protection board for buried insulation for most types of soils subject to these effects.
 Withstands pressure of frozen earth pushing against exterior foundations preventing damage to insulation.

-As hot applied roof membrane base sheet or as a roofing ballast; magnesiacore does not burn and will take flame applied and hot roofing without being adversely affected.
+As hot applied roof membrane base sheet and as a roofing ballast; magnesiacore does not burn and will take flame applied and hot roofing without being adversely affected.
 Under roofing it will not deteriorate if it gets wet making roof leak repairs easier without water damaged gypsum or other materials that need replacement.
 Magnesiacore dries out unharmed after getting wet.
 As embedded ballast on top of soft roof membranes it provides a walking surface for balconies and roof top patios while replacing the stone ballast as UV protection.

 For wood frame construction: Magnesiacore provides a concrete like floor with ease by laminating over plywood floor sheathing.
 Wood frame structures receive the added benefit of fireproofing between floor levels as well as acoustic and thermal resistance improvements that plywood does not provide.
 Tendency for squeaky wood floors is reduced with Magnesiacore being more rigid than plywood.
 Separating living spaces of homes from the wood structure creates fire separation between rooms.
 If a fire starts in a room that has Magnesiacore on the floors, wall and ceilings; fire can be contained within the room for an hour or more giving ample time for smoke alarms and intervention to limit the extent of fire damage to the contents of the room, minimizing the risks of fire spreading to structures and other rooms.

-Copyright 2014 - Magnesiacore Inc.
+Copyright - Magnesiacore Inc.